astropy/astropy/docs/development/pd/contributing_codebase.rst

 You'll also need to

 1. Write a new test that asserts a warning is issued when calling with the deprecated argument
-2. Update all of pandas existing tests and code to use the new argument
+2. Update all of astropy existing tests and code to use the new argument

 See :ref:`contributing.warnings` for more.